philgyford/django-spectator/README.rst

 It has URLs, views and templates to create a site displaying all the data, and Django admin screens to add and edit them.
 The templates use `Bootstrap v4 <https://getbootstrap.com>`_.

-There are also template tags for displaying data in your own templates (see below).
+There are also template ta for displaying data in your own templates (see below).

 This is used on my personal website (with custom templates): `reading <https://www.gyford.com/phil/reading/>`__ and `events <https://www.gyford.com/phil/events/>`__.